MateuszBurak/currency-converter-input/README.md

-# Mateusz Burak - simple currency converter
+# Mateusz Burak - simple currency converter using *input*

 ## Homepage and portfolio